kyle8998/Optbnb/README.md

 a fun task for me to do.
 I used socket.io to keep track of people connecting to the web app and used jquery functions to send their messages to everyone on the site.

+Another fun thing I added was a custom logo.
+I originally just going to use the default Airbnb logo, but I wanted a look that was similar, but not identical.
+I designed something that kind of looked like the logo, but made it my own.
+I think the end result was great, and I'm glad I went with this option!